Critics’ Picks: May 29 - June 4, 2015

 Directed by Mike Fleiss (a producer of TV’s “The Bachelor” and also of the torture-porn “Hostel” films, if you want to turn that conjunction over in your mind), this film on the Grateful Dead rhythm guitarist arrives just a little more than a month ahead of the band’s threatened last reunion ever — a three-night stand over July 4 weekend at Chicago’s Soldier Field, which sold out faster than you can say “Jerry Garc—.”
 (Trey Anastasio from Phish will stand in the late Garcia’s place alongside surviving members Weir, Phil Lesh, Bill Kreutzmann and Mickey Hart.)
 “Mine has been a long, strange trip,” says Weir — well, he would say that, wouldn’t he?
 Netflix, anytime.
 Read more

 Marvel proves once again its unique understanding the world of multi-platforming with its new series for Netflix.
 Charlie Cox is a brilliant choice for the blind, bare-knuckled vigilante, here so low-rent he doesn’t even have the slick costume yet.
 New York hasn’t looked this menacing in years, with its rain slick alleys and prowling baddies.
 And the supporting cast, including Elden Henson, Vincent D’Onofiro and Rosario Dawson, bring depth to their roles as best friend, super villain and conscience minder, respectively.
 More important, “Daredevil” is custom built for both its audience and its delivery system.
 An elliptical introduction, random flashbacks, long punch-‘em-out scenes followed by blaze-by exposition, sudden side trips into the world of supporting characters all mark a we’ll-get-to-it-when-it’s-time sense of storytelling that works best when consumed in multiple episodes.
-Neflix, any time starting Fri., April 10 Read more
+Neflix, anytime.
+Read more

 Kate McKinnon of "Saturday Night Live" and her actual sister, Emily Lynne, play actresses who are not sisters who play sisters who are notary publics in the overheated paralegal melodrama that occupies the foreground of this unfolding new Web series.
 Above Average, as I have had occasion to write before, is the Internet wing of Lorne Michael's Broadway Video video empire, and with their exaggerated Long Island accents, hairstyles and wardrobe, notaries Gina and Teresa Fra Diavolo (played by Ashlaheigh Braun-Samuels and Kulie Bishop, played by McKinnon and Lynne) are just the sort of characters who have thrived on "SNL" over the years.
 (Robert Loyd) (Above Average, anytime) Read more